 Captain Joseph Ackerman lit the light for the first time on October 1, 1883, a ceremony he would repeat many times during his twenty-one years of service at the rock-rimmed cast-iron tower.
-The 54-foot-tall conical tower consists of five levels and rests atop a circular iron pier, which is twenty feet high with a diameter of thirty feet and was filled with cement and sunk in seven-and-a-half feet of water.
-The first level, having a diameter of eighteen feet, served as a combination kitchen/dining room/living room.
-Bedrooms were located on the next two levels.
-The fourth level was split into two rooms, a bedroom and a small storeroom.
+The forty-eight-foot-tall conical tower consists of five levels and rests atop a circular iron pier, which is twenty feet high with a diameter of thirty feet and was filled with cement and sunk in seven-and-a-half feet of water.
+The first level, with a diameter of eighteen feet, served as a combination kitchen/dining room/living room.
+Bedrooms were located on the next two levels, while the fourth level was split into two rooms, a bedroom and a small storeroom.
 The fifth level house the mechanism for striking the fog bell, and the decagonal lantern room topped it all off.

-The only Caisson style lighthouse on the Hudson River, the Tarrytown Lighthouse housed a fourth-order Fresnel lens, which originally exhibited a fixed white light characteristic from a 56-foot focal plane.
-The characteristic was switched to fixed-red in 1894 and then in 1902, it was changed to flashing red through the installation of a different Fresnel lens.
+The only surviving caisson-style lighthouse on the Hudson River, Tarrytown Lighthouse housed a fourth-order Fresnel lens, which originally exhibited a fixed white light characteristic from a focal plane of fifty-six feet.
+The characteristic was switched to fixed red on September 30, 1893, and then in 1902, it was changed to flashing red through the installation of a different Fresnel lens.

-General Motors expanded its automobile plant along the river in 1923, altering the course of the Pocantico River.
-Slowly, the east shore of the Hudson River expanded until only 50 feet separated the lighthouse from the shoreline.
+General Motors enlarged its automobile plant along the river in 1923, altering the course of the Pocantico River.
+Slowly, the east shore of the Hudson River expanded westward until only fifty feet separated the lighthouse from the shoreline.